mozilla/DeepSpeech/README.md

 deepspeech --model models/output_graph.pbmm --alphabet models/alphabet.txt --lm models/lm.binary --trie models/trie --audio my_audio_file.wav
 ```

 A pre-trained English model is available for use and can be downloaded using [the instructions below](#using-a-pre-trained-model).
 Currently, only 16-bit, 16 kHz, mono-channel WAVE audio files are supported in the Python client.
+A package with some example audio files is available for download in our [release notes](https://github.com/mozilla/DeepSpeech/releases/latest).

 Quicker inference can be performed using a supported NVIDIA GPU on Linux.
-See the [release notes](https://github.com/mozilla/DeepSpeech/releases) to find which GPUs are supported.
+See the [release notes](https://github.com/mozilla/DeepSpeech/releases/latest) to find which GPUs are supported.
 To run `deepspeech` on a GPU, install the GPU specific package:

 ```bash
 # Create and activate a virtualenv